puneeth072003/Pill-Reminder/README.md

 # Pill-Reminder

 - Working in progress
-- happy to accept contributers
+- Happy to accept contributors
+  - Comment on the issue opened and i'll assign it to you.